dalong0514/readnotes/20200106计算原文/2020060Scrapy_Document1_8Ed/2020060Scrapy_Document0000.md

 Having trouble?
 We’d like to help!

-Try the FAQ – it’s got answers to some common questions.
+1. Try the FAQ – it’s got answers to some common questions.

-Looking for specific information?
+2. Looking for specific information?
 Try the Index or Module Index.

-Ask or search questions in StackOverflow using the scrapy tag [https://stackoverflow.com/tags/scrapy].
+3. Ask or search questions in StackOverflow using the scrapy tag ([Highest Voted 'scrapy' Questions - Stack Overflow](https://stackoverflow.com/tags/scrapy)).

-Ask or search questions in the Scrapy subreddit [https://www.reddit.com/r/scrapy/].
+4. Ask or search questions in the Scrapy subreddit [https://www.reddit.com/r/scrapy/].

-Search for questions on the archives of the scrapy-users mailing list [https://groups.google.com/forum/#!forum/scrapy-users].
+5. Search for questions on the archives of the scrapy-users mailing list [https://groups.google.com/forum/#!forum/scrapy-users].

-Ask a question in the #scrapy IRC channel,
+6. Ask a question in the #scrapy IRC channel,

-Report bugs with Scrapy in our issue tracker [https://github.com/scrapy/scrapy/issues].
+7. Report bugs with Scrapy in our issue tracker [https://github.com/scrapy/scrapy/issues].

 ## Contents